Berlin Brandenburg Airport (BER) Guide

 - For Terminal 2 (low-cost airlines), the P7 and P8 car parks are the closest.

-- Buy your transport ticket before boarding — Berlin trains and S-Bahn use the ABC zone system and require a valid ticket to reach the airport.
+- Buy your transport ticket before boarding β Berlin trains and S-Bahn use the ABC zone system and require a valid ticket to reach the airport.

-BER airport — FAQ
+BER airport β FAQ

-How much is parking at Berlin Brandenburg (BER)?
+οΌ β How much is parking at Berlin Brandenburg (BER)?

-Premium P1 short-term parking closest to Terminal 1 costs about €30 per day, with short-term hourly rates around €4-€5 for the first hour.
-Economy and long-term car parks start from roughly €5-€9 per day, or about €40-€60 per week, when booked online in advance.
+Premium P1 short-term parking closest to Terminal 1 has a walk-up maximum of about β¬70 per day (up to β¬280 per week), with short-term hourly rates around β¬4-β¬5 for the first hour.
+Economy and long-term car parks (P3, P7, P8) are about β¬56 per 24 hours at the barrier, but drop to roughly β¬5-β¬9 per day when booked online in advance.
 From December 2026 payment is digital only.

-How do I get to central Berlin from BER?
+οΌ β How do I get to central Berlin from BER?

 The FEX Airport Express runs from the station beneath Terminal 1 to Berlin Hauptbahnhof every 15 minutes in about 23-30 minutes.
 Regional trains (RE20, RB22, RB24, RB32) and S-Bahn lines S9 and S45 also serve the airport, all on the standard ABC ticket.
-A taxi into central Berlin costs roughly €50-€60 and takes 35-45 minutes.
+A taxi into central Berlin costs roughly β¬50-β¬60 and takes 35-45 minutes.

-Is Wi-Fi free at BER?
+οΌ β Is Wi-Fi free at BER?

 Yes.
 Free unlimited Wi-Fi is available across the terminals.
 Connect to "BER-Airport-Free-WiFi" and complete the short sign-in.

-How do I get between terminals at BER?
+οΌ β How do I get between terminals at BER?

 Terminals 1 and 2 sit immediately next to each other and are connected on foot, with only a few minutes' walk between them.
 The railway station is on level U2 beneath Terminal 1, so all trains and buses are reached from there.

-Is there a drop-off fee at BER?
+οΌ β Is there a drop-off fee at BER?

 This guide is independent and not affiliated with Berlin Brandenburg Airport.
-Parking rates, terminal layouts, and transit options change often — always confirm on the airport's official website before you travel.
+Parking rates, terminal layouts, and transit options change often β always confirm on the airport's official website before you travel.